Second Life: Client

 Linden Lab provides official viewers for the operating systems Windows, macOS, and most distributions of Linux where the more known ChromeOS has been excluded so far.
 The viewer renders 3D graphics using OpenGL technology.
 The viewer source code was released under the GPL in 2007 and moved to the LGPL in 2010.

-There are now several mature third party viewer projects, like Firestorm as the most popular one, that contain features not available in the Linden Lab 'Official' client, target other platforms or cater to specialist & accessibility needs.
+There are now several mature third-party viewer projects, the most popular being Firestorm, that contain features not available in the Linden Lab 'Official' client, target other platforms or cater to specialist and accessibility needs.
 The main focus of third party development is exploring new ideas and working with Linden Lab to deliver new functionality.

 An independent project, libopenmetaverse, offers a function library for interacting with Second Life servers. libopenmetaverse has been used to create non-graphic third party viewers.

 There are several Alternate Viewers published by Linden Lab used for software testing by volunteers for early access to upcoming projects.
 Some of these clients only function on the "beta grid" consisting of a limited number of regions running various releases of unstable test server code.